 Removal of the line is not always necessary; please seek appropriate advice from your Acute Oncology Team or the 24-hour oncology on call rota before removing a line.

 Localized infection: Tunnel infections can occur in skin tunnelled CVADs, around the insertion site of PICCs or in the port pocket.
-These areas should be examined prior to access and/or daily by HCP or self-monitoring for any signs of redness, swelling or discharge, pain or tenderness at the exit site.
+These areas should be examined prior to access and/or daily by HCP or self-monitoring for any signs of redness, swelling or discharge, pain, or tenderness at the exit site.
 Absence of discharge does not rule out local infection because if a patient is neutropenic, pus may not be produced.
 If neutrophils are in normal range and the patient is well and apyrexial, localized infection can be treated with oral or intravenous antibiotics according to the clinical condition of the patient at that time.
-Lack of response to antibiotics should be acted upon quickly so that infection does not progress further.

 Luminal infection: Often presents as pyrexia/shivers/rigor following catheter flushing.
 If untreated this can progress to septicaemia.
 If a CVAD infection is suspected the patient should be admitted to hospital for blood cultures and intravenous antibiotics.
 This is a serious complication of CVADs and can be life threatening if the patient has recently received chemotherapy and is neutropenic.

 Any heath professional caring for a patient with a CVAD must be able to recognize the signs and symptoms of sepsis.
 First dose of antibiotics for patients with neutropenic sepsis should be delivered as per national directives within 1 hour of arrival to hospital to injection time.
-If present, this should be managed as per Guideline 12 - Neutropenic Sepsis - immediate antibiotics if sepsis suspected.
+If present, this should be managed as per guideline 12 on P.19, immediate antibiotics if sepsis suspected

 Although secured in place, the catheter tip can migrate from its desired position just above the right atrium.
 This can be due to the patient being very active, or the catheter not being secured properly or in the case of skin tunnelled catheters poor granulation may result in the Dacron cuff slipping.
 The sign is that the length of the catheter outside the body gets longer.
 It is important to always check the length before any manipulation of the catheter.
 If the Dacron cuff is visible or the length of the PICC is greater outside the body, chest x-ray will be required to confirm the position of the catheter tip.
 Symptoms of catheter migration can include pain in the neck and a rushing sound in the ear during flushing.
 Management will depend on tip position but may require removal of device.